 But, what if you and your crew don’t drink, you’d like to spare your fellow Epcot guests all the antics that are sure to follow an all-day drinking extravaganza?
-Perhaps you’re just more of a food, photography, or people person?
-Or, maybe you’re traveling as family with children but still want a fun way to explore all the different World Showcase pavilions?
+Can you eat around the world in Epcot?
+Yup!
+Or, perhaps you’re just more of a photography or people person?
+Or, maybe you’re traveling as a family with children but still want a fun way to explore all the different World Showcase pavilions?

 7 Simple Rules for Traveling Around the World at Epcot

 Exploring any of the Walt Disney World theme parks is almost always guaranteed to be a good time.
 However, just like at Animal Kingdom, a trip to Epcot has the potential to be so much more.
 With cast members from around the world representing their countries and cultures, plentiful restaurants and food kiosks serving up some authentic and seriously tasty menu items, and 11 immersive country pavilions just waiting to be experienced, guests have the opportunity to not just try something new, but to learn something about our world and some of the cultures in it.

 All that being said, World Showcase is huge and there is a lot of ground to cover.
 So, if you don’t plan correctly, chances are good that you’ll run out of time and be forced to rush through or skip countries.
 We don’t want that.
 That’s why we came up with these seven easy-to-follow tips and tricks for making sure you have the best time possible taking pictures, eating, or drinking around the world.